pedrosk/cap_linux_intro/excercises.md

    Run: `cat /etc/group |grep -i mice`
    HINT: run the above command to see all the groups and their IDs

 COOL HINT: So that you do not have to always come back to the sudo enabled user, you could add the ser `mouse` to the sudo group.
-The instruction here wants to to be safe and not give `mouse` or `micky` higher privileges than they should have.
+The instruction here wants to to be safe and not give `mouse` or `micky` higher privileges  they should have.
 But if would need to give a user `sudo` group membership its done by running:
 `sudo adduser <user> sudo`<br>
 Example: `sudo adduser mouse sudo`